-Craig has published 12 books, and he and his brother Marc co-author three weekly syndicated columns on global affairs and socially conscious living printed in over thirty newspapers.
+Craig has published 13 books including "WEconomy," and he and his brother Marc co-author three weekly syndicated columns on global affairs and socially conscious living printed in over thirty newspapers.
 Craig holds a degree in peace and conflict studies from the University of Toronto and is the youngest-ever graduate of the Kellogg-Schulich Executive MBA program.

 Voted by Canadians in a Reader’s Digest poll to be one of Canada’s most trusted influencers, he holds 16 honorary doctorates and degrees, and has received the Order of Canada, the Roosevelt Freedom From Fear Medal, and the World Children’s Prize for the Rights of the Child.
 Craig’s work has been featured with multiple appearances on The Oprah Winfrey Show and 60 Minutes, as well as in National Geographic, TIME, and The Economist.
 He’s also been a panelist on CBC’s Canada Reads.

-- The World Needs Your Kid: How to Raise Kids Who Care and Contribute (A must for parents & educators)
+- The World Needs Your Kid: Raising Kids Who Care and Contribute

 Education, Entrepreneur, Leadership, Success, Motivation, Youth, Spirituality-wkpl, Law, Generations, Family, Celebrity